EDUCBA Logo

 SQL Like with Multiple Values 1

-When used with the OR operator, the LIKE operator can be used to pick rows from a collection of string patterns.
+When used with the OR operator, the LIKE operator can match rows based on a collection of string patterns.

 Syntax: